SAJIB3489/mathematical-algorithms/week3-Z-transform/README.md

 ![A1](/week3-Z-transform/A1.png)

+**Reflections**

+I learned that finite sequences always map to polynomials in \( z^{-1} \), which makes their Z-transform straightforward to compute and interpret.
+The ROC for such sequences covers almost the entire z-plane, so convergence is rarely an issue.
+MATLAB’s symbolic tools made it quick to confirm my hand calculations.

 ### A2.
 Infinite Sequences & ROC

 For each sequence, derive X(z) and specify the ROC.
 Then, verify using symbolic MATLAB where possible.